Controllable Embedding Transformation for Mood-Guided Music Retrieval: Method

 \textbf{Triplet loss}: to ensure that the transformed embedding is close to the target, but distinct from the seed embedding, we use a triplet-style hinge loss \cite{schroff2015facenet, lee2020disentangledmultidimensionalmetriclearning}.
 For each sample, the transformed embedding $\mathbf{\hat{x}_t}$ is considered the ``anchor'', the target embedding $\mathbf{x_t}$ is the positive, and the seed embedding $\mathbf{x_s}$, is the negative:

 where $\alpha$ is a margin hyperparameter.
-This loss penalizes similarity between seed and target embeddings but rewards similarity between predicted and target embeddings, thereby encouraging movement / transformation in the embedding space.
+This loss penalizes similarity between seed and predicted embeddings but rewards similarity between predicted and target embeddings, thereby encouraging movement / transformation in the embedding space.

-\textbf{Cosine BCE}: we use a contrastive-style loss \cite{chen2020simple} that emphasizes the difference between transformations in which the seed and target moods are different vs. the same.
-This is a more nuanced version of the vanilla $\mathcal{L}_{\text{cosine}}$ above.
-If $y_s = y_t$, the similarity between the predicted and target embedding should be $1$, strongly enforcing the identity mapping.
-If $y_s \neq y_t$, we allow the predicted and target embedding more freedom, encouraging a cosine similarity of $0.5$:
+\textbf{Cosine BCE}: we use a contrastive-style loss \cite{chen2020simple} that emphasizes the difference between transformations when the seed and target moods are different vs. the same.
+This is a more nuanced version of the vanilla $\mathcal{L}_{\text{cosine}}$ above which is label-agnostic.
+This loss acts as a label-dependent regularizer that emphasizes learning the identity mapping when $\mathbf{y_s} = \mathbf{y_t}$, and a relaxation of this alignment when $\mathbf{y_s} \neq \mathbf{y_t}$ via binary cross-entropy targets of $1$ and $0.5$, respectively.